 A good heating and cooling system means your home will consistently be the perfect temperature, right?
 That’s not always the case.
-Even with the greatest HVAC system, you may find that your house isn’t evenly heated or cooled—especially on the hottest and coldest Katy days.
+Even with the greatest HVAC system, you may find that your house isn’t evenly heated or cooled—especially on the hottest and coldest Longview days.
 That’s because there’s more that goes into the equation.
 Your registers, how you run your HVAC and other user preferences can factor into the temperatures you feel throughout your house.
 The experts at Goode Bros AC & Heating are here to show you some things that you can adjust to more evenly heat and cool your home without needing heating and cooling service.

 Check for Closed, Blocked, or Dirty Registers

 Check your home for blocked registers and air returns that are covered by objects, or that have accumulated dust and dirt on them.
 Blocked registers can be the culprit for uneven heating and cooling.
 If a register is blocked, heated or cooled air will be redirected to other rooms leaving certain rooms at undesirable temperatures.